 - Decrease peripheral pulses and capillary refill [ remain normal in most cases of upper extremity acute compartment syndrome.]

 To evaluate a patient of suspected compartment syndrome, when a patient complains of pain, determine whether any neural compromise is present as the sensory nerves tend to be affected before the motor nerves.

 Look for decreased 2-point discrimination which is the most consistent early finding, and diminished vibration sense as measured with a 256 cycle per second tuning fork

 [Pulses are unreliable and by the time pulses disappear, the syndrome is far advanced.]

 - Deep Venous Thrombosis

 Diagnosis of Compartment Syndrome

-In acute compartment though there is concern for rhabdomyolysis which occurs due to increased destruction of muscle tissue.
+In acute compartment, though there is a concern for rhabdomyolysis which occurs due to increased destruction of muscle tissue.